asciamanna/asciamanna.github.io/_drafts/an-agile-adoption-conversation.md

 __*No, unfortunately, those types of decisions happen outside of the team.
 We are responsible for delivering user stories for customer projects.
 We have an architecture organization as well as working groups and standards boards to make sure every team codes the same way and uses the same tools.*__

 Got it.
-You definitely have no opportunity to practice evolutionary design in you organization.
+You definitely have no opportunity to practice evolutionary design in your organization.
 So you aren't doing retrospectives then?

 __*No, we're doing retrospectives.
 The agile consultants did recommend them after all.*__